philc/book-notes/why we sleep - matthew walker.md

     anxiety, attention deficits, and parental history of drug use."
   * In the movie Memento, "the part of his brain that was damaged was the hippocampus.
 It is the very same structure that sleep deprivation will attack, blocking your brain's capacity for new learning."
-  * Cramming foran exam gives you only short-term recall
+  * Cramming for an exam gives you only short-term recall
     * "Those few memories you are able to learn while sleep-deprived are forgotten far more quickly in the hours and days thereafter."
   * "If you don't sleep the very first night after learning, you lose the chance to consolidate those